 - 1/2 cup dry white wine

 - 1 cup heavy cream

 - Sauce.
-Start by making the sauce -- melt the butter (2 tablespoons) in a medium saucepan.
+Start by making the sauce — melt the butter (2 tablespoons) over medium heat in a medium saucepan.
 Add onion (1/2 cup) and saute until soft, about 3 minutes.
 Add the garlic (4 cloves) and cook until fragrant, about 1 minute.
 Add the white wine (1/2 cup), and give everything a good stir.
 Bring the wine to a simmer, and continue to cook until most of the liquid is gone.
 (Start the salmon while reducing).
-Add the veggie broth (1 cup), salt (1/2 teaspoon), pepper (1/2 teaspoon), dijon (2 tablespoons), and thyme (1 tablespoon).
-Bring sauce back to a simmer and continue to cook until it has reduced by half -- about 15 minutes.
+Add the veggie broth (1 cup), salt (1/4 teaspoon), pepper (1/2 teaspoon), dijon (2 tablespoons), and thyme (1 tablespoon).
+Bring sauce back to a simmer and continue to cook until it has reduced by half — about 15 minutes.
 Add the cream and cook for an additional 5 minutes to continue thickening the sauce.

 - Prep.
 Preheat oven to 400 F and line a baking sheet with parchment paper.
 Pat salmon (4-6 ounce) dry on both sides and spread out evenly on your baking sheet.

 - Crust.
 Add all crust ingredients to a food processor and pulse using 1-second intervals until well combined — about 10-15 times.
 Sprinkle the crust over the salmon and press to adhere.

 - Bake in preheated oven for 10-15 minutes — you'll know the salmon is done once the center is cooked through and it flakes with a fork easily.

 - Serve salmon with sauce spooned over the top.
 Enjoy!